 Easy to start on because you press a key and you hear a nearly optimal pitch and timbre.
 You get instant gratification of tone production.
 You can play multiple notes at once so it lends itself perfectly to solo playing.
-You also don’t have to hold the instrument with can make it appealing for young students.
-It sounds good right away since a student doesn’t have to think about tuning.
+You also don’t have to hold the instrument which can make it appealing for young students.
+It sounds good right away since a student doesn’t have to think about tuning, and if you have a piano at home to practice with you can hire piano tuning services every so often to ensure the instrument plays at it should.
 You don’t need to carry them anywhere!
 They’re there waiting for you.

 It’s the cornerstone of so much popular music that kids and adults have an instant connection to it and recognition of it’s role in music.
 The student can easily choose music he or she wants to work on since a lot of what they’ve heard and like is on guitar.
 It’s portable and low maintenance so music can be played anywhere.
 It’s very versatile and lends itself well to all musical genres.
 If the instrument is too big and unwieldy for smaller students, a ukulele can be played instead which easily translates to a guitar when ready.